Cute group of preschool friends lying on the grass and smiling, having a good time together

 10+ Ways To Ensure Your Child is Prepared for Kindergarten

-Kindergarten is a big step!
-There are several ways you can help your child make that leap.
+Kindergarten is a big step, and there are several ways you can help your child successfully make the leap.
 Here are some simple activities you can do with your child to help them prepare for kindergarten.

 1. Read every day!
 Talk about the words in books.
 Ask your child to predict what will happen next in the stories.
 Or ask your child to make up their own stories.